String Quartet No. 19 (Mozart)

-The String Quartet No. 19 in C major, K. 465, is a chamber music composition by Wolfgang Amadeus Mozart, nicknamed "Dissonance" on account of the unusual counterpoint in its slow introduction.
+The String Quartet No. 19 in C major, K. 465, is a chamber music composition by Wolfgang Amadeus Mozart, subtitled "Dissonance" on account of the unusual counterpoint in its slow introduction.

 History

 It is the last in the set of six quartets composed between 1782 and 1785 that he dedicated to Joseph Haydn.
 According to the catalogue of works Mozart began early the preceding year, it was completed on 14 January 1785.

 On 12 February, Mozart and his father performed the string quartet along with two others (K. 458, 464) for Haydn.
 Anton and Bartholomäus Tinti most likely played the other parts in the ensemble.

 No patron commissioned these quartets, which makes them an unusually personal effort by the composer.
 In his dedication, he refers to the quartets as his "children" that he is sending "out into the great world".
 Mozart continues, "They are, it is true, the fruit of a long and laborious endeavour..."
 In these quartets he deviated from his usual practice of short scoring Hauptstimmen (main voices) and filling in the rest later.
 Striving to combine Haydn's quartet language and Bach's counterpoint, he composed all four voices at once.

 Artaria & Company announced the publication of all six quartets on 17 September 1785 in the Wiener Zeitung.
 According to Leopold Mozart, the firm paid the composer 100 ducats for the publishing rights.

 The piece was commonly referred to as the "Dissonance" quartet by the time Heinrich Schenker discussed it in 1906.
 It is unclear when and where the nickname originated.